 More about This Topic

-Response To Petition For Dissolution of Marriage Illinois
+Response To Petition For Dissolution Of Marriage In Illinois

 So, you’ve been served with divorce papers in Illinois.
 The first page of those papers should have the word “Summons” on top and then the following instructions, “YOU ARE SUMMONED and required to file your WRITTEN APPEARANCE AND RESPONSE…No Later than 30 days after service of this summons.”
 How do you prepare this written appearance and response to a petition for dissolution of marriage in Illinois?